WP_Query Object

 - Rep. Hal Rogers (R-KY-05) — 84

-The youngest House representatives are:
+The youngest House representatives were:

 - Rep. Madison Cawthorn (R-NC-11) — 26